robert/robert.github.com/_posts/2015-11-30-a-day-at-the-free-market.md

 ---
 layout: post
-title: A day at the Free Market
+title: A day at The Free Market
 tags: [Stories, Writing]
 redirect_from: [/2015/11/30/market-forces/]
 ---